loackme/fx_hash_utils/README.md

 ## pin_tokens

-This script allows you to pin all tokens generated from a given generative token <GT_id> to Pinata.
+This script allows you to pin all tokens generated from a given generative token to Pinata.
 See https://nftbiker.xyz/pin for instructions on how to generate an api key.

 Usage: